Three Minute Thesis 2017 Winners

 - Birmingham Winner: Meryl Lewis (LES - Clinical Psychology) - Thesis title: Dementia - living with a stranger

-- Runner up: Emily Summerton (EPS - Chemical Engineering) - Thesis title: More than just a bottle by your think
+- Runner up: Emily Summerton (EPS - Chemical Engineering) - Thesis title: More than just a bottle by your sink

-Congratulations to our winner, who were awarded with a £500 research grant, and thank you to all our postgraduate researchers who took part in this year’s competition.
+Congratulations to our winner, who was awarded a £500 research grant, and thank you to all our postgraduate researchers who took part in this year’s competition.

 The winner of the Birmingham competition will go forward to the UK-wide 3MT semi-final, and complete for one of six places in the UK final at the Vitae Annual Conference.
 The Birmingham winner will also go through to the Universitas 21 virtual 3MT final, which will be judged at the end of October.
 The final will include research students from across the globe and will take place virtually via video entries.

 3MT videos will be available on our website soon.